TheDonkeyCheesecake/Future-Engineers/README.md

 Avoiding the obstacles first involves finding the signal pillars through the signal pillar detection as explained above.

 We utilize both the x and y coordinates of the signal pillar to determine how to navigate.
-Both the green and red signal pillars have a different set x-coordinate target on the frame that the x-coordinate of the currently detected signal pillar must reach in order for the car to pass on the correct side.
+Both the green and red signal pillars have a different set x-coordinate target on the frame that the x-coordinate of the currently detected signal pillar must reach for the car to pass on the correct side.

 The target of the red pillar is on the left side of the frame as we need to pass on the right and the target of the green pillar is on the right side of the frame as we need to pass on the left.